merenlab/anvio.org/resources/install/index.md

 The best way to see what additional software you will need running on your computer for anvi'o to be happy is to take a look at the contents of [this conda recipe](https://github.com/merenlab/anvio/blob/master/conda-recipe/anvio/meta.yaml) (which is a conda build recipe, but it will give you the idea (ignore anvio-minimal, you basically have that one taken care of when you have anvi'o installed)).

-Don't be a stranger, and let us know if you need help.
+Don't be a stranger, and let us know if you need help through {% include _slack_invitation_button.html %}.

-{% include _join-anvio-slack.html %}

 ---

 {:.notice}
-{% include _fixthispage.html source="_posts/anvio/2016-06-26-installation-v2.md" %}
+{% include _fixthispage.html source="resources/install/index.md" %}